 This isn’t hard to detect, as pain occurs directly in the lower back and may also be evident in muscles and bones, hips, or legs.
-This has been proven to help.

 The lower back is in the lumbar region, which starts below the ribcage, and pain in this area can be brought on by heavy lifting or an injury.
 If you have been dealing with symptoms for more than three months, you are experiencing chronic pain.

 “Most of my over-50 clients come to me with lower back pain, generally, postural issues and weak core are to blame,” says Tatelbaum.

 Signs of severe lower back pain can be scary and should not be ignored.
 If you are experiencing fever, loss of bowel or bladder control, pain in the groin, or weakness in the legs you should see a doctor immediately.